Amit88k/DSA/README.md

 4. Go into the directory - [WeekNumber]
 5. Command to go inside the directory -> cd WeekNumber
 6. Add all the files that you want -> git add file1 file2  [if you want to all the files use * instead of files names]
-7. commit with message-> got commit -m "message"
+7. commit with message-> git commit -m "message"
 8. push to the repo -> git push --set-upstream origin [Week branch] => git push --set-upstream origin Week1
 7. Raise the pull request